jzhoubu/vsearch/README.md

 **Vsearch**: Representing data on LM <u>**V**</u>ocabulary space for <u>**Search**</u>.

-An extensible, transparent, trainable toolbox for retrieval-augmented frameworks, designed to be user-friendly, efficient, and accessible, empowering individuals to customize and deploy their own retrieval-based applications.

 This repository includes:
 - VDR: [Retrieval-based Disentangled Representation Learning with Natural Language Supervision](https://openreview.net/pdf?id=ZlQRiFmq7Y)